Susie Isaacs

-Susan J. Isaacs (born December 18, 1946 in Nashville, Tennessee) is an American professional poker player, who has been based in Las Vegas, Nevada, since 1986.
+Susan J. Isaacs (born December 18, 1946, in Nashville, Tennessee) is an American professional poker player, who has been based in Las Vegas, Nevada, since 1986.

+Poker Activity

 Isaacs has finished in the money of six World Series of Poker (WSOP) ladies' events, and won the ladies' championship back-to-back in 1996 and 1997.

-She finished tenth in the $10,000 no limit hold'em main event in 1998.
+She finished tenth in the $10,000 WSOP no limit hold'em main event in 1998.

 Isaacs was featured as a regular player in the Poker Royale: The James Woods Gang vs The Unabombers series.
 She is a regular contributor to Card Player Magazine.

 As of 2010, her total live tournament winnings exceed $430,000.

 Isaacs is also the author of two poker books: